Rushikpatel08/API-Monitoring-Starter/README.md

 - Adding database adapters for non-relational stores
 - Improving the database explorer experience for non-relational environments
 - Ability to Export Database Schema and Table Creation
 - Ability to Export Records of the Database
+- Database-related metadata such as Pole Size, Current Connections, Table Storage Size, etc.

 Contributors interested in this area are welcome to propose designs, implement adapters, and help shape the roadmap.